PovertyAction/IPA-Stata-Trainings/Stata 201/Readme.txt

-The training start page is "New Hampshire 2013 Advanced.smcl".
+The training start page is "Stata 201.smcl".
-To get started, double-click "New Hampshire 2013 Advanced.smcl" or open it from within Stata through File » View.
+To get started, double-click "Stata 201.smcl" or open it from within Stata through File » View.

 Matt White